cyberwani/fabric/README.md

 **Page**

-1. Page{Slug}.php - If the page slug is recent-news, Fabric will look for a controller called PageRecentNews.php
+1. class-page-{slug}.php - If the page slug is recent-news, Fabric will look for a file named class-page-recent-news.php, which would contain the class Page_Recent_News, which extends the Page class.
-2. Page{id}.php - If the page ID is 6, Fabric will for a controller called Page6.php
+2. class-page-{id}.php - If the page ID is 6, Fabric will look for a file named class-page-6.php, which would contain the class Page_6, which extends the Page class.
-3. Page.php
-4. Base.php
+3. class-page.php, which contains the class Page, which extends Base.
+4. class-base.php, which contains the class Base.

 **Single**

-1. Single{Posttype}.php - If the post type were product, Fabric would look for SingleProduct.php.
+1. class-single-{posttype}.php - If the post type were product, Fabric would look for a file named class-single-product.php, which would contain the class Single_Product, which extends the Single class.
-2. Single.php
-3. Base.php
+2. class-single.php, which contains the class Single, which extends Base.
+3. class-base.php, which contains the class Base.

 **Category**

-1. Category{Slug}.php - If the category's slug were news, Fabric would look for CategoryNews.php
+1. class-category-{slug}.php - If the category's slug were news, Fabric would look for a file named class-category-news.php, which would contain the class Category_News, which extends the Category class.
-2. Category{id}.php - If the category's ID were 6, Fabric would look for Category6.php
+2. class-category-{id}.php - If the category's ID were 6, Fabric would look for a file named class-category-6.php, which would contain the class Category_6, which extends the Category class.
-3. Category.php
-4. Archive.php
-5. Base.php
+3. class-category.php, which contains the Category class, which extends Base.
+4. class-archive.php, which contains the Archive class, which extends Base.
+5. class-base.php, which contains the Base class.

-This same pattern repeats for Tags, Taxonomies, Custom Post Type Archives, Authors, Date, Search, etc. If you want to know more about how controllers are selected, check out lib/FabricController.php
+This same pattern repeats for Tags, Taxonomies, Custom Post Type Archives, Authors, Date, Search, etc. If you want to know more about how controllers are selected, check out lib/core/class-fabric-controller.php

-Notice that Fabric controllers use no underscores, no hyphens, and each word starts with a captial letter (TitleCase).
-Only one class is used per file, and the name of the class matched the file name.
-So the class for a file named ArchiveProduct.php would be ArchiveProduct.
+Notice that fabric controller filenames always start with "class-", are always lower case, and always use hyphens between words.

+Also notice that controller class names use capitalized words separated by underscores.

 ### WP Scaffolding

 Fabric comes packaged with a supplemental plugin called WP Scaffolding.
 WP Scaffolding can be used to generate views and controllers for custom post types and taxonomies.
 WP Scaffolding will actually create the PHP files needed in your theme directory.

 This plugin is included in Zip format, and depending on the options you chose during theme activation, it may already be installed and activated.
 If it is already installed it can be reached via Tools->WP Scaffolding.
-If it is not installed, it can be found in lib/packages/local_plugins/wp-scaffolding.zip.
+If it is not installed, it can be found in lib/core/packages/local_plugins/wp-scaffolding.zip.

 See below for some examples of the files that will be generated by WP Scaffolding:

 **Creating a custom post type called: Product**

 1. ***lib/post-types/product.php***: This file contains the [register_post_type](http://codex.wordpress.org/Function_Reference/register_post_type) function and arguments used to register the new post type.
-2. ***controllers/SingleProduct.php***: A new controller for single product pages, extends the Single controller.
+2. ***controllers/class-single-product.php***: A new controller for single product pages, extends the Single controller.
-3. ***controllers/ArchiveProduct.php***: If the new post type has an archive, a new controller for the archive page will be created, extending the Archive controller.
+3. ***controllers/class-archive-product.php***: If the new post type has an archive, a new controller for the archive page will be created, extending the Archive controller.
 4. ***views/single-product.php***
 5. ***views/archive-product.php***: (If the post type has an archive)